 Clients-Convert-Clients Marketing: Your Secret Sales Weapon

-No matter what you do in life, you have to agree that marketing is a pretty complex field.
+No matter what you do in life, you must agree that marketing is a complex field.
 There is no universal formula for success, you have to be really careful about what metrics you track and marketing trends change all the time.
 However, some things will always remain the same, such as the concept of social proof.

 In essence, social proof means that we are influenced by others’ actions and decisions when we make decisions of our own.
 Essentially, we trust the recommendations of other people if we’re not sure about a decision ourselves.